cryptonix65/daily-base-quest/README.md

-# Waitlist Mini App Quickstart
+# SeerBase - Magic Oracle Mini App

-This is a demo Mini App application built using OnchainKit and the Farcaster SDK.
-Build a waitlist sign-up mini app for your company that can be published to the Base app and Farcaster.
+SeerBase is a mystical oracle Mini App built using OnchainKit and the Farcaster SDK.
+Get instant Yes or No answers to your burning questions by consulting the magic ball.
+Just ask a question and tap the screen to reveal your answer!

-> [!IMPORTANT]
-> Before interacting with this demo, please review our [disclaimer](#disclaimer) — there are **no official tokens or apps** associated with Cubey, Base, or Coinbase.
+This app can be published to the Base app and Farcaster as a fully functional Mini App.

 ## Prerequisites